DesignLabUCF/spectralskyviewer/README.md

 `Pixel Region` and `Pixel Weighting` refers to pixel kernel used during convolution of final pixel color viewed and exported.
 The color can be seen in the bottom-right of the canvas.

-`res/settings.json` - Is a settings file generated on execution and contains default and saved settings as you use the application, which can be edited by hand.
+`res/settings.json` - Settings file generated on execution and contains default and saved settings as you use the application, which can be edited by hand.
 There is a menu option in Help which can be toggled to prevent overwriting of settings.

-`res/dsetfix.py` - Is a script for searching/operating on exported sample datasets.
+`res/dsetfix.py` - Script for searching/operating on exported sample datasets.
-`res/ddirfix.py` - Is a script for cleaning/organizing a data directory with corresponding sky photos and radiance measurements.
+`res/ddirfix.py` - Script for cleaning/organizing a data directory with corresponding sky photos and radiance measurements.